 Hiking Mt Ruapehu

-In summer, the unmissable Mt Ruapehu Crater Lake hike and the famous Tongariro Crossing will cater to your volcanic needs.
+In summer, the unmissable Mt Ruapehu Crater Lake hike (tour information on Viator and Tripadvisor) and the famous Tongariro Crossing will cater to your volcanic needs.
 Because we all have volcanic needs.
 Due to the weather conditions being better in summer, it is a good time to do these hikes for clear views.

 Lord of the Rings Scenery